ryanve/access/README.md

 #### Customization

-Hook `'@access:loop_start'` to display a [login form](http://codex.wordpress.org/Function_Reference/wp_login_form) and/or message to informs users that they can log in to access more content.
+Hook `'@access:loop_start'` to display a [login form](http://codex.wordpress.org/Function_Reference/wp_login_form) and/or message to inform users that they can log in to access more content.

 ##### Example Message